nschloe/nschloe.github.io/_posts/2022-05-20-math-on-github.md

 place where one can actually talk about the article. -- And fix bugs!

 I'm less enthusiastic about some of the engineering decisions in developing this product though.
-Particularly the choice of MathJax over KaTeX confuses me.
+The choice of MathJax over KaTeX confuses me.
-Since that is more or less a drop-in replacement, perhaps that can be fixed at some point.
+Since that is more or less a drop-in replacement, perhaps that's a change that can be made at some point.

-A more serious issue is GitHub's approach of (not) trying to consolidate math and Markdown syntax. _Something_ is working now, but thinking about the underlying code gives me the chills.
-It'll be almost impossible
+A more serious issue is GitHub's approach of (not) trying to consolidate math and Markdown syntax. _Something_ is working now, but knowing how hard it is to write a parser I'm pessimistic about how quickly bugs can be fixed and features added.

-the decision against GitLab's Markdown math syntax.